 What artistic techniques did Monet use in "Women in the Garden"?

-Monet employed loose brushwork and a vibrant color palette to capture the effects of light and atmosphere.
-His innovative use of color and form was a departure from traditional techniques, emphasizing the fleeting nature of the moment.
+Monet employed loose brushwork and a vibrant color palette to capture the effects of natural light on the figures and the surrounding garden, showcasing his innovative approach to Impressionism.

 What themes are explored in "Women in the Garden"?

-What impact did "Women in the Garden" have on Monet's career?
+What impact did "Women in the Garden" have on future artists?